raikov/mvc/readme.md

-# Micro MVC - MVC engine for PHP
+# Micro MVC - engine for PHP

 MicroMVC is the hyper small engine that gives you all the MVC power and a lot of speed.